Are you interested in live sound but don’t know where to start?

 YOU'LL ALSO RECEIVE THESE OTHER GREAT BONUSES

-When you purchase the current version of Mixing Music Live you become a member and will never have to pay for updates or new versions of the course.
+When you purchase Mixing Music Live you become a member of the MML community and have lifetime access to the course and all updates.
 This means that even if you aren’y quite ready to start, you can get in now and do it at your own pace!
 Revisit the course as much as you need and at any time for a refresher.

 LEARN ON THE GO